martinosorb/mistex/README.md

 To understand what mistex does, consider the following edge cases:
 - If mistex is called on any LaTeX source file, it should do nothing and output the same file (bugs notwithstanding).
 - If mistex is called on any Markdown file, it will cross-compile it into LaTeXcode and, optionally, compile the latter into a PDF.
-All the syntax listed by[the markdown guide](https://www.markdownguide.org/basic-syntax) is supported, and more,if the best practices therein are respected.
+All the syntax listed by [the markdown guide](https://www.markdownguide.org/basic-syntax) is supported, and more, if the best practices therein are respected.
 The only unexpected things can happen if your markdown document contains symbols that have a special role in LaTeX,such as `&`, `\`, `%` (and possibly others).
 These will have to be escaped as`\&`, `\backslash` and `\%` respectively.

 ### Examples